 Soybeans have more protein than other legumes and are popular among vegetarians and vegans.

-One cup of edamame has 17 grams of protein and about 180 calories (40).
+One cup (155 grams) of edamame has almost 19 grams of protein and about 188 calories (

-Edamame can be purchased fresh or frozen, and it makes a great snack.
-It can also be added to stir-fry recipes.
+Edamame can be purchased fresh or frozen and makes a great snack.
+It can also be added to stir-fries, salads, stews, and rice dishes.

-Bottom Line: Edamame is a good source of plant protein and may also have other health benefits.
+Edamame is a good source of plant protein and may have other health benefits.

-Canned fish is a fantastic way to boost protein intake.
+Canned fish is a fantastic way to boost your protein intake.

-Ideas for serving canned fish include combining it with healthy mayo, serving it on top of a salad or eating it straight from the can, or adding it to an omelet, croquette, or pasta dish.
+Ideas for serving canned fish include combining it with healthy mayo, serving it on top of a salad, eating it straight from the can, or adding it to an omelet, croquette, or pasta dish.

-Canned fish is a convenient source of high-quality protein and beneficial omega-3 fatty acids.
+Canned fish is a convenient source of high quality protein and beneficial omega-3 fatty acids.